metaDAOproject/JTD-docs/index.md

 nav_order: 1
 ---

+# The Meta-DAO

-# The Meta-DAO: An experiment in human coordination
+An experiment in human coordination
+{: .fs-6 .fw-300 }

 The Meta-DAO is a new cybernetic institution managed by programs stored on [the Solana blockchain](https://solana.com/).
 Instead of